dclaxto1/Upenn_class/README.md

 # Upenn_class

-Used conditional formatting to fill each cell in the outcome column with a different color, depending on whether or not the associated campaign was successful, failed, canceled, or is currently live.
+Used conditional formatting to fill each cell in the outcome column with a different color, depending on whether or not the associated campaign was successful, failed, canceled, or was currently live.

 Created a new column called Percent Funded that uses a formula to find how much money a campaign made relative to its initial funding goal.
 Used conditional formatting to fill each cell in the Percent Funded column according to a three-color scale.
 The starts at 0 with a dark shade of red, and transitions to green at 100 and blue at 200.